-Day 1 The tour begins with a scheduled flight from a London airport to Detroit, Michigan.
-From here it’s a relatively short transfer to our base in Port Clinton, Ohio for the next five nights.
-The journey should not take more than two hours but if time allows we may get to see our first migrant warblers before supper.
+Day 1 The tour begins with a scheduled flight from a London airport to Cleveland, Ohio.
+From here it’s a relatively short transfer to our base in Port Clinton for the next five nights.
+The journey should not take more than two hours and if time allows we may get to see our first migrant warblers before supper.